natoodevs/natoodevs/README.md

 ## Hi there 👋

-I’m a student learning web development and game scripting.
-I enjoy building interactive systems and experimenting with game mechanics.
+I’m a student learning web development and I enjoy building interactive systems

 ### 🔭 Currently learning / focused on:
 - HTML, CSS
-- Roblox Lua